Richard R. Jones: Early life

-Richard Jones was born into slavery to his parents, William and Mary Jones, who were both owned by Matthew Pedigue of Botetourt County, Virginia.
-After the Civil War, he went to West Virginia, he experienced a religious conversion and a call to preach.
-He returned to Virginia and was baptized in Bedford County, Virginia, where he also entered public school to learn how to read.
+Richard Jones was born into slavery to William and Mary Jones, who were both owned by Matthew Pedigue of Botetourt County, Virginia.
+After the Civil War, he went to West Virginia, where he experienced a religious conversion and a call to preach.
+He returned to Virginia and was baptized in Bedford County, Virginia; he entered public school there to learn how to read.
 While in Bedford County, he preached at the Bunker Hill Baptist Church, and the Western Light Baptist Church and the Shady Grove Baptist Church, and to found the Piney Grove Baptist Church.

 In 1884 he married Lelia Leftwich of Bedford County.

 First Baptist Church

 In 1882 he moved to Roanoke to help start the First Baptist Church.
 An aggressive and passionate speaker, he worked with the congregation to raise funds for the church building and parsonage, and became its first pastor.

 "Born a slave in 1853, Reverend Richard R. Jones came to Roanoke in 1882 to head First Baptist Church.
 When completed in 1903 under exacting direction of Rev. Jones, the new First Baptist Church housed the largest black congregation west of Richmond.
-In 1901, the Roanoke Times condemned the outspoken ministry of Rev. Jones for disrupting "essential harmony between blacks and whites."
+In 1901, the Roanoke Times condemned the outspoken ministry of Rev. Jones for disrupting 'essential harmony between blacks and whites.'
 In 1904, a white mob of men and boys forced Rev. Jones to flee Roanoke, never to return."